vsrn09/cp4mcm-nginx-app/README.md

 ## Creating our MCM Application

-Now that we have covered our resources and know what each of them do, we can go ahead and deploy our Nginx MCM App on an Openshift Cluster by follwing the steps below:
+Now that we have covered our resources and know what each of them do, we can go ahead and deploy our Nginx MCM App on an Openshift Cluster by following the steps below:

 1. Login to your OpenShift environment by copying your login credentials from the Openshift UI.